R Adams Cowley Shock Trauma Center: Education

 Shock Trauma trains physicians and medical personnel from locations overseas and throughout the United States.
 In addition to training residents at the University of Maryland itself, the facility hosts emergency-medicine and surgery residents from all over the United States and Canada.
-Shock Trauma receives over 7500 admissions per year and provides its residents with intensive training in the evaluation and management of both blunt and penetrating injury.
+Visiting residents include physicians from Mayo Clinic, Dartmouth, Henry Ford, and Georgetown.
+Shock Trauma receives over 6300, admissions per year and provides its residents with intensive training in the evaluation and management of both blunt and penetrating injury.

-In May 2007, Thomas M. Scalea, physician-in-chief for the R Adams Cowley Shock Trauma Center, presented a case at the University of Maryland Medical School's annual historical clinicopathological conference in Baltimore on the assassination of President Abraham Lincoln and whether the world's first center for trauma victims could have improved the outcome had Lincoln's assassination occurred today.
-"This could be a recoverable injury, with a reasonable expectation he would survive," Scalea said, noting that the assassin's weapon was relatively impotent compared to the firepower now on the streets today.

 Shock Trauma's educational mission extends beyond the training of future physicians.
 The facility hosts members of the United States Armed Forces, in addition to providing education for local emergency-medical service providers.